martin-lassen/community-resources-directory/README.md

 # community-resources-directory
 This application is a sample created for housing connector.
 It is a community resource directory built in next.js

-None selected

-Skip to content
-Using Gmail with screen readers

-Conversations
-49% of 202 GB used
-Terms · Privacy · Program Policies
-Last account activity: 2 minutes ago
-Details
 # Housing Connector - Community Resources Directory Assessment

 ## Overview